Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 Household items

-I then began exploring existing eco-shopping platforms.
-I identified four major platforms through forums, online research, interviews, and AI tools and aimed to understand their successful strategies and potential market gaps, identify patterns that attract or deter shoppers, and factors that influence eco-friendly shopping habits.
+I started with exploring existing eco-shopping platforms.
+Four major platforms were identified through forums, online research, interviews, and AI tools.
+My goal was to uncover successful strategies, spot market gaps, recognize shopper behavior patterns, and understand the factors that influence eco-friendly shopping habits.

 Competitive Analysis